Mimar Sinan: Early years and background

-Sinan's place of birth, Ağırnas, was a Greek village with no Armenian inhabitants, which some scholars argue would give more credence to the theory of him being of Greek origin.
+Sinan's place of birth, Ağırnas, was a Rum (Orthodox Christian) village with no Armenian inhabitants, which some scholars argue would give more credence to the theory of him being of Greek or Christian Turkish origin.
 Additionally, before the Greeks evacuated the village, a Cappadocian Greek family from the village named Taşçıoğlu (Greek: Ταστσιόγλου) had claimed Sinan as a member of their own family.

-Less popular theories among scholars are that Sinan was Albanian, or even Jewish, or Christian Turkish.
-According to the Encyclopædia Britannica, Sinan had either Armenian or Greek origin.
-A local tradition in the village of Shiroka Lăka holds that Sinan was of Bulgarian origin and his family came from that village.
 Turkish scholars have meanwhile argued that Sinan's family was Christian Turkish.
 In 1935, a council commissioned by the Turkish Historical Society went so far as to open up Sinan's tomb and measure his skull so as demonstrate his Turkish "racial" heritage.

+Less popular theories among scholars are that Sinan was Albanian, or even Jewish, A local tradition in the village of Shiroka Lăka holds that Sinan was of Bulgarian origin and his family came from that village.

 Sinan grew up helping his father in his work, and by the time that he was conscripted would have had a good grounding in the practicalities of building work.
 There are three brief records (Anonymous Text; Architectural Masterpieces; Book of Architecture) in the library of Topkapı Palace, dictated by Sinan to his friend and biographer Mustafa Sâi Çelebi.
 In these manuscripts, Sinan divulges some details of his youth and military career.
 His father is referred to as "Abdülmennan" (literally "Servant of the Generous and Merciful One"), a title which was commonly used in the Ottoman period to define the non-Muslim father of a Muslim convert.